 Distance Education Students Only

 Program courses are offered on a rotating basis.
 If students choose not to register for a certain course at the time it is offered, it may affect their eligibility to register for courses offered in subsequent semesters.
 Ultimately, this may delay the completion of their program requirements and graduation.
-Prerequisite courses are not offered every semester, so students are strongly encouraged to contact their faculty advisor or academic advisor regularly.
+Prerequisite courses are not offered every semester, so students are strongly encouraged to contact their faculty advisor or success advisor regularly.

 3. Apply for Financial Aid & Scholarships